What is a Galette des Rois?

 Long before my daughter was born, I began collecting little vintage porcelain Hello Kitty trinkets which are, although collectible, intended to be used as a fève in a Galette des Rois.
 I first came across these trinkets at a flea market in France and have slowly been adding to my collection whenever I see ones that I like.

-These days, you can even find fun ones at the supermarket; my most recent find were the Minion characters which were sold with packets of ground almonds, and I knew my son would love them.
+These days, you can even find fun ones at the supermarkets in France; my most recent find were the Minion characters which were sold with packets of ground almonds, and I knew my son would love them.

 Galette des Rois Recipe